-Interest expense consists primarily of debt service on the CountyPlace securitized financings of manufactured home loans and interest related to the capital lease treatment for a lease of manufacturing facilities and land entered into as part of the Fairmont acquisition during the first quarter of fiscal year 2016.
-On September 20, 2016, the Company purchased the assets under the capital lease, terminating the lease arrangement.
-The decrease for the three months ended December 31, 2016 compared to the same period in prior year is attributable to lower interest expense on securitized portfolios that continue to amortize as well as the termination of the capital lease in the second quarter of fiscal 2017.
-The increase for the nine months ended December 31, 2016 is related to changes to the purchase discount market-based valuation adjustment on securitized financings, partially offset by the continued principal reductions of those financings.
+Interest expense consists primarily of debt service on the CountyPlace securitized financings of manufactured home loans and interest related to the capital lease treatment for leases of manufacturing facilities and land entered into as part of the Lexington and Fairmont acquisitions.
+On September 20, 2016, the Company purchased the assets under the capital lease for Fairmont, terminating the lease agreement; however, it was still in place in the first quarter of fiscal year 2017.
+The decrease for the three months ended July 1, 2017 compared to the same period in the prior year is attributable to lower interest expense on securitized portfolios that continue to amortize.

 Other Income, net.
-The following tables summarize other income, net for the three and nine months ended December 31, 2016 and December 26, 2015.
+The following tables summarize other income, net for the three months ended July 1, 2017 and July 2, 2016.